 Serving a Kloset Store over the Network

 #Plakar can expose a Kloset Store over HTTP using the plakar server command.
-This allows other machines to access the store remotely over the network.
+This allows other machines to access the store over the network.

 Starting an HTTP server

-$ plakar at /var/backups lsBy default, plakar server listens on http://localhost:9876.
-To expose this store over HTTP, start the server by running:
+$ plakar at /var/backups serverBy default, plakar server listens on http://localhost:9876.
+You can then access

-Listening on a different address
+$ plakar at http://localhost:9876 lsListening on a different address

-#The -listen flag can be used to change the listening address and port.
-For example, to listen on all network interfaces on port 12345:
+#Use the -listen flag to change the listening address and port.
+To listen on all

-$ plakar at /var/backups server -listen :12345To listen on a specific address and port.
-In this example, the local machine IP address is 192.168.1.10:
+$ plakar at /var/backups server -listen :12345To listen on a specific address, for example 192.168.1.10:

-$ plakar at http://localhost:12345 lsRemote clients on the same network can access the store using:
+$ plakar at /var/backups server -listen 192.168.1.10:12345Remote clients on the same network can then reach the store using:

 $ plakar at /var/backups server -allow-deleteEnabling HTTPS